 Selenium Grid allows you to run test cases in different machines across different platforms.
 The control of triggering the test cases is on the local end, and when the test cases are triggered, they are automatically executed by the remote end.

-After the development of the WebDriver tests, you may face the need of running your tests on multiple browser and operating system combinations.
+After the development of the WebDriver tests, you may face the need to run your tests on multiple browsers and operating system combinations.
 This is where Grid comes into the picture.